Micke-K/IntuneManagement/README.md

 Before logging on:

 * The app will use the Intune PowerShell Azure Enterprise Application by default and only use the permissions granted to that appliction.
 Disable **Use Default Permissions** in Settings to request additional permissions.
-The will cause a consent prompt if one or more permissions are missing for the app.
+This will cause a consent prompt if one or more permissions are missing for the app.
   **Note:** If the app has not been approved for the organization, a consent prompt will be displayed.
 * Enable **Get Tenant List** in Settings if accessing multiple environments with the same account e.g. a guest account in other tenants.
 This might cause a Consent prompt